jdomainapp/jda/modules/dompattern/src/main/java/jda/modules/patterndom/transform/tpc/tpc-Aggregates.md

 # 2. Transform Member class
 **Member class**: domain class representing a type of member objects.

+This should be replaced by adding TPDomainEvents to the g-map of the overall prorgram.

 Apply pattern DomainEvents to each member class, making the Publishers:
 1. Update class declaration: `implements Publisher`
 2. Add-copy attribute: `evtSrc`